olcf/olcf-user-docs/software/profiling/Vampir.rst

     #This can take a minute to return anything.
 If nothing is returned, your selected port is open

-After submitting the port forward command, it will ask for your login password to access Summit. **Leave this terminal window open!**
+After submitting the port forward command as seen above, it will ask for your login password to access Summit. **Leave this terminal window open!**

 **Launch the Vampir GUI on your local machine**

-Similar to how we have connected Vampir to the Vampirserver in the :ref:`previous section, <vampauth>` you will follow the same steps
+Similar to how we have connected Vampir to the VampirServer in the :ref:`previous section, <vampauth>` you will follow the same steps
 **except** you will use ``localhost`` for the server name and your ``local machine port`` number you selected.
-Press 'Connect' and this should open the authentication window where you will enter your UserID and the :ref:`Vampirserver password <vampserpw>` printed after a successful connection.
+Press 'Connect' and this should open the authentication window where you will enter your UserID and the :ref:`VampirServer password <vampserpw>` printed after a successful connection.

 .. image:: /images/vampir_remote_local.png